Gene Knutson: Later years

 After the 1956 season, Knutson retired from football due to chronic knee problems.
 He taught and coached at St. Joseph's High School in South Bend, Indiana, before entering the insurance business.
 He also worked as an executive vice president for Ara Parseghian Enterprises.
 In his later years, he lived in Cassopolis, Michigan.

 Family and death

 In 1953, Knutson married the former Carol Buschbaum of South Bend, Indiana.
 His first wife died in 1982, and in 1995, Knutson married Vicki Futterknecht of Cassopolis.
 Knutson died of cancer in February 2008 at Cassopolis.
-He was survived by his second wife, three children, Sherry Sprouls, Bruce Knutson and Janie Taylor, and eight grandchildren.